 Hanging out in Kyoto

-Weekend is finally here.
-We had been planning to visit Kyoto during one of the weekends but it was impossible to get a hotel booking.
-So, we decided to just go, roam around and come back the same day.
-Its hardly an hour away, less if one uses the Limited Express train.
+Weekend was finally here.
+I had been slugging long nights working during US business hours and needed a break badly.
+We had been planning to visit Kyoto during one of the extended weekends but it was impossible to get a hotel booking.
+Eventually we decided to just go, roam around and come back the same day.
+Its hardly an hour away anyways, less if one uses the Limited Express trains.

-Nara is a quite city.
+Nara is a quiet city.
 Coming from there, I was taken aback by the bustling crowd at Kyoto Station.
 We walked down to the Information Center.
 A guy at the counter gave us a map and a bus information sheet.
-The sheet contained various permutations for sightseeing the interesting places in Kyoto along with bus numbers.
-He also provided us with an all day bus pass for 500 Yen each.
+The sheet contained various permutations for sightseeing the interesting places in Kyoto along with respective Bus numbers.
+He also provided us with an all day bus pass for ¥ 500 each.

-The first stop on our route was Nijo-jo Castle.
-It took us around 20 minutes to reach the castle from Kyoto Station.
+The first stop on our route was Nijo Castle.
+It takes around 20 minutes to reach the castle from Kyoto Station.
 As we got down, I was a bit disappointed seeing the entrance gate covered up for repairs.
 Thankfully it was only the front gate that was being repaired.
-We bought a couple of tickets and went inside.
-The admission tickets cost 600 Yen per person.
+The admission tickets cost ¥ 600 per person.
 A wide gravel path took us towards the main gate of Ninomaru Palace inside the castle.